• Home

 • Please pray for people of the parish who need our prayers:

-especially for, Jessica Anne Crowe-Maltese, Susanne and Ronald Dixon, Marcia Orr, Sherry Kopper, Luis Goitz, Kristen Simon, Omar de Jesus Linares, Maria Elena Esquivel, Joanne Stollenmaier, Carole Rossi, Ron Carbone, Rhoderick Dyson, Froy Romo, Kim Carbone, Darleen Farrell, Ben Antonacci, Jim and Carol Alderson and those who silently need prayers.
+especially for, Cindy Gibson, John Hoak, Daniel Hess, Elizabeth Vermillion, Joanne Stollenmaier, Theresa Danes, Susanne and Ronald Dixon, Marcia Orr, Sherry Kopper, Kristen Simon, Maria Elena Esquivel, Rhoderick Dyson, Froy Romo, Darleen Farrell, Ben Antonacci, and those who silently need prayers.

 MUSIC MINISTER — Marie-Jo Thum